 Your offer letter from the University will have outlined on what basis your University Composition Fee (UCF) has been calculated.
 This will include a classification of you as either a 'Home' student or an 'Overseas' student.

 The College collects the UCF on behalf of both the University and College.
 If your UCF is being paid by somebody else (including the University), you should confirm this in writing with us if you have not already done so.
-If you are personally liable for the payment of the UCF, please note that failure to pay in due time may result in your not being permitted to continue your studies or receive your degree.
+Please note that failure to pay in due time may result in you not being able to take your place on, or you being withdrawn from, your studies.

 College bills are sent out at the beginning of each term and at the end of your course, and will include: